 By intervening in the lives of troubled adolescents, ChalleNGe is making a difference.
-It is the only program of its kind providing graduates with a personal mentor for one year to help the transition into adulthood.
+It is the only program of its kind providing graduates with a personal mentor for one year to help them transition into adulthood.

-ChalleNGe empowers participants to embrace responsibility, achievement and positive behavior.
-It instills self-confidence, fosters ambition and increases opportunities through job skills training, service to the community, and leadership.
+ChalleNGe empowers participants to embrace responsibility, achievement, and positive behavior.
+It instills self-confidence, fosters ambition, and increases opportunities through job skills training, service to the community, and leadership.
 A multi-year study by MDRC found the program participants achieve impressive results in educational attainment and employability.
 Key findings of that study include: GED or high school diploma attainment increased by 29%; college attendance increased by 86%; annual earnings increased by 20%.

-According to RAND Corporation cost-Benefit analysis, every dollar expended on ChalleNGe yields $2.66 in benefits - a return on investment of 166%.
+According to RAND Corporation cost-benefit analysis, every dollar expended on ChalleNGe yields $2.66 in benefits - a return on investment of 166%.
 This return is substantially higher than other rigorously evaluated social programs that target disadvantaged youth.
 Youth Challenge is unmatched in its effectiveness in helping youth prepare for the future.